-From the perspective of data fitting and approximation, it is noticed that the weighted kernel framework can be thought to interpolate with basis functions the ``importance" value assigned on each PD point given by weighting functions.
-To overcome the instability due to additive property \cite{reininghaus2015stable} of kernels and separate ``importance" values from the basis, a data fitting framework is proposed based on the B-spline surface, and bounded ``importance" values, named {\it eminence functions}, are redesigned to guarantee the stability with respect to the $p$-Wasserstein distance and the bottleneck distance.
-The information of PDs is encoded into the finitely dimensional vectors produced by the control grid of the {\it persistence B-spline surface} (PB), so that one can reconstruct precisely the persistence surface from the vectors.
-To efficiently compute the persistence B-spline surface, the technique of {\it progressive-iterative approximation for least squares B-spline surface fitting} (LSPIA) \cite{deng2014progressive} is then employed to robustly generate the vectors.
-Generally, the advantages of the PB method include that it is \begin{itemize} \item stable with respect to the $p$-Wasserstein distance and the bottleneck distance, \item efficient to compute and understandable, \item flexible to design the ``importance" values for different practical tasks, \item and invertible to recover the surfaces from vectors. \end{itemize}
+From the perspective of data fitting and approximation, the weighted kernel framework can be thought to interpolate with basis functions the ``importance" values.
+To transform a PD into an explicit vector derived from a B-spline control grid, we proposed a data fitting framework based on the persistence B-spline function that approximates the ``importance" values, named \textit{eminence functions}.
+The information of PDs is encoded into the finitely dimensional vectors produced by the control grid of the function, so that one can reconstruct precisely the persistence surface from the vectors.
+Notably, while in PI~\citep{adams2017persistence}, the persistence surface is discretized into pixels to generate the vectors.
+Then, some information is ``lost" during the discretization.
+The vectors produced by our method preserve the whole information of the persistence B-spline function, thereby improving effectiveness and efficiency.

+To efficiently compute the persistence B-spline function, the technique of \textit{progressive-iterative approximation for least squares B-spline function fitting} (LSPIA) \citep{deng2014progressive} is used to robustly generate the vectors.
+We also proved that the vectorizing representations have stability with respect to the $1$-Wasserstein distance under some conditions.

+Generally, the proposed framework for PD representation is (1) stable with respect to the Wasserstein distance in different choices of eminence values, (2) efficient to compute the control grid to form the vector, and (3) flexible to select the ``importance" values (local eminence values and global eminence values) for different practical tasks.